 John Perovich earned his B.A. in Communications: Radio/TV/Film from Rowan University in Glassboro, New Jersey, in 2004.
-While at Rowan, John primarily worked on tv and film by day and participated in the theatre program at night, often performing in main stage and studio productions.
+While at Rowan, he primarily worked on tv and film by day and participated in the theatre program at night, often performing in main stage and studio productions.

 After Rowan, John attended New York University and earned his M.A. in Educational Theatre for Colleges & Communities in 2006.
-While attending NYU, John instructed after school programs for K-5 in drama and musical theatre.
+While attending NYU, he instructed after school programs for K-5 in drama and musical theatre.
 After NYU, John returned home to southern New Jersey and began working on an after school program with Learning Stages, an educational theatre company in Pitman, New Jersey.
-John instructed ClassACT, an after school program that worked with K-12 students on theatre skills development through the creation of original works.
+He instructed ClassACT, an after school program that worked with K-12 students on theatre skills development through the creation of original works.

-John began working at Stockton University in Galloway, New Jersey, in 2007, in their residential life program.
+He began working at Stockton University in Galloway, New Jersey, in 2007, in their residential life program.
 While at Stockton, John oversaw residential life programming and also served as an adjunct instructor for playwriting, acting, and dramatic literature for the School of Arts & Humanities.

 Associate Artistic Director